State Tax Filing Resources

 SUI*

-- Non-Taxpay - If you have 50 or more employees, or taxable wages in the current or preceding calendar year are $1 million or more, file your Form TQ01C on the website.
-If you do not have all of your employees' occupational codes and geographic codes listed on the Contribution Report Form TQ01C, write them on the return.
+• Non-Taxpay - If you are filing a paper return and you don’t have all of your employees' occupational codes and geographic codes listed on the Contribution Report Form TQ01C, write them on the return.
+If you have 50 or more employees, or taxable wages in the current or preceding calendar year are $1 million or more, file your Form TQ01C on the MyAlaska website.

 State Withholding